istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 Citadel at all in this case, you can instead leverage Chiron, a lightweight component linked with Pilot that signs certificates using the Kubernetes CA APIs without maintaining its own private key.

-This task shows how to provision and manage DNS certificates for Istio control plane components through Chiron.
+This task shows how to provision and manage DNS certificates through Chiron.
 Using this feature has the following advantages:

 * More lightweight than Citadel.